joaomlourenco/novathesis/README.md

 # unlthesis

-The unlthesis LaTeX class is a thesis template initially designed for the PhD and MSc thesis at [FCT Universidade Nova de Lisboa (FCT-UNL)](http://www.fct.unl.pt), Portugal.
-The class provides utilities to easily set up the cover page, the front matter pages, the page headers, etc. with respect to the official guidelines of the FCT-UNL for writing PhD dissertations.
+The NOVAthesis LaTeX class is a thesis template initially designed for the PhD and MSc thesis at [FCT Universidade NOVA de Lisboa (FCT-NOVA)](http://www.fct.unl.pt), Portugal.
+The class provides utilities to easily set up the cover page, the front matter pages, the page headers, etc. with respect to the official guidelines of the FCT-NOVA for writing PhD dissertations.

 The template is easily customizable, including the support for other institutions as well.
 Currently the template supports out-of-thebox (at least): 17 Chapter Styles, 7 font sets, 4 schools.
 If you customize this template for your institution or add new style files, please [let me knwow](http://docentes.fct.unl.pt/joao-lourenco) about the thorns in the process, so that I can work a bit to smooth them.
 Thanks!